Last month, I posed three questions.

 Your (excellent!) replies have since helped clarify my thinking.
 This is a video response to your responses.

-Context: Much energy is spent analyzing the parts of our world that are changing.
+Context: A great deal of energy is spent analyzing the parts of our world that are changing.
 But what about the things that are not changing?
-What sort of skills and qualities are most likely to remain valuable, enduring, and relevant over the long term?
+What skills and qualities are most likely to remain valuable and relevant over the long term?

 On a personal level:

-How should I prepare my son for the future?
+How can I prepare my son for the future?